BarneyCompiler/iplogger/README.md

 # iplogger
-An IP logger built from HTML, CSS, and PHP
+An IP logger built from HTML, CSS, and PHP.
 Live Demo: http://iplogger.000.pe